NBA Power Rankings Heading into 2017 All-Star Game

 Chris Herrington of the Memphis Commercial Appeal may have cracked the case, though.
 It turns out the Girzzlies should just stop resting Marc Gasol:

 Maybe Marc Gasol really is an indestructible basketball cyborg who should never rest.
 (Note: He’s had significant injuries in two of the past four seasons; this is not true.)

 Gasol took a rest game the Saturday before last in Minnesota.
 In the 10 games before that, he’d averaged 28 points a game on 55/45 shooting.
 In the three games since getting a breather, Gasol has averaged 17 points on 38/22 shooting.

-Gasol snapped out of his theoretically rest-driven funk by averaging 17 points, 10.5 rebounds and 8.5 assists in his next two games, which Memphis split with the Nets and Pelicans.
+Gasol snapped out of his theoretically rest-driven funk by averaging 17 points, 10.5 rebounds and 8.5 assists during his next two games, which Memphis split with the Nets and Pelicans.
 So maybe there's no clear cause after all.

 The Memphis Grizzlies: The NBA's great ongoing mystery.